layilin/SP23-33852/_excerpts/climate.md

 - Oft reigns a tyrant in these fervid isles: [365]
 - For, from its burning furnace, when it breathes,
 - Europe and Asia's vegetable sons,
-- Touch'd by its tainting vapour, shrivel'd, die.
+- Touch'd by its tainting vapour, shrivel'd, die.[^f73n2]
 - The hardiest children of the rocks repine:
 - And all the upland Tropic-plants hang down [370]
 - Their drooping heads; shew arid, coil'd, adust.——
 - The main itself seems parted into streams,
 - Clear as a mirror; and, with deadly scents,
 - Annoys the rower; who, heart-fainting, eyes
-- The sails hang idly, noiseless, from the mast.
-[375]
+- The sails hang idly, noiseless, from the mast.[^f73n3] [375]

+[^f73n1]: Corruscations are vibratory or quivering flashes of light; lightning.

+[^f73n2]: Grainger refers to the unsuitability of some Old World plants to the tropical Caribbean climate.
+Europeans nevertheless transplanted as many familiar Old World plants as they could to the Caribbean and, in doing so, transformed its ecology.
+They transplanted animals and diseases as well.
+This transplantation process is now known as the Columbian Exchange and included the movement of plants, animals, and diseases in both directions across the Atlantic.

+[^f73n3]: Refers to the doldrums, also called intertropical convergence zones, where prevailing (or trade) winds disappear and ships become immobile for days on end.

 ---